u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 and files that are not loaded when installing or executing the Software.

-When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Odoo SA may charge a one-time extra fee for each missing month of coverage.
+When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Thrive Bureau ERP SA may charge a one-time extra fee for each missing month of coverage.

 .. _charges_renewal: